Topic

 5.1 Place of application

-A first-time residence permit shall be granted prior to entry into Norway, cf. Section 56 first paragraph of the Immigration Act.
+A first-time residence permit shall be granted prior to entry into Norway, cf. section 56 first paragraph of the Immigration Act.

 5.2 Documentation requirements

 The body that receives the application must ensure that the applicant has filled in the relevant document list and submitted all documents in accordance with the list.
-The applicant shall be given a stamped copy of the document list as a receipt for submission of the documents.

 The document lists are available on the UDI website: